SDGforskning/sdg-tagger/src/searchterms/README.md

 **Example use case**:
 - Useful for checking **precision**, if you use a general dataset (for example, all Norwegian publications).
 You can think of this function like running the search in Web of Science and checking the results list.
 - Useful for checking **recall**, if you use a SDG-specific dataset (for example, a set you know should be relevant to your SDG).
 It will easily show you which are found/not found by your search.

+### Extra function: Compare results sets with NOT
+Compare results before and after changes to the search.

+This code is not a neat function, but ad-hoc code that lets you save the results of a search ("4.
+Run search on one specific target on an entire dataframe"), change your search in the sdg.json file and save it, run (4) again, and then see which results you have gained or lost.

+Runs against: A search already done by running function (4)
+Output: You get two tables of results - one showing the results in set 1 but not 2 (i.e. what did you have before the change, **lost**), and one showing 2 not 1 (what did you gain from the change, **gain**).
+Important info: Requires you to follow a small workflow - this is described in the demo file.

 ### 5. Run search for all sdgs on an entire dataframe
 This function is similar to the previous one, but can search for multiple SDGs and targets.
 In the background it searches for all targets of the specified SDGs, even if you choose to only show one - it therefore takes a longer time and should not be used on large datasets.
 In nearly all use cases, **Run search on one specific target on an entire dataframe** should be used instead with specific datasets.